 - to take a homeowner's "power of attorney" for any reason other than to inspect documents as provided by law

 - to misrepresent any aspect of any covered service provided by the foreclosure consultant(s)

 - to make any claim about the benefits or performance of any the foreclosure consultants' services unless the consultants have "competent and reliable evidence" which backs up their claims

 In short, a foreclosure consultant may be prosecuted for fraud if he/she acts dishonestly in any way with the homeowner with regard to his/her services, payment, and chances of success.
 Reno NV criminal defense attorney Michael Becker illustrates a classic foreclosure fraud scenario in Nevada:

-Note that it doesn't matter if Jim's successful in delaying the foreclosure.
-Also note that it doesn't matter if Bob eventually pays Jim enough money to release the lien.
+Note that it does not matter if Jim's successful in delaying the foreclosure.
+Also note that it does not matter if Bob eventually pays Jim enough money to release the lien.
 Merely the act of taking a lien as compensation for foreclosure consulting services is a crime in Nevada.

-Another common foreclosure fraud case in Nevada occurs when the consultants allegedly don't do any work.
+Another common foreclosure fraud case in Nevada occurs when the consultants allegedly do not do any work.
 Elko NV criminal defense attorney Michael Castillo explains how this scam operates:

-Foreclosure consultants are vulnerable to criminal prosecution in Nevada whenever they don't perform all the services that they promised the homeowners.
-That doesn't mean that the consultants have to be successful in preventing foreclosure . . . they just have to have try and to carry out the terms of the contract.
+Foreclosure consultants are vulnerable to criminal prosecution in Nevada whenever they do not perform all the services that they promised the homeowners.
+That does not mean that the consultants have to be successful in preventing foreclosure . . . they just have to have try and to carry out the terms of the contract.